al-noman/EmployeeApi/README.md

 - Execute `docker-compose up` command from the root path.
 - This will start the whole application in 4 different containers named: `app`, `kafka`, `zookeeper`, `postgres`.

+### Documentations:
+The available APIs, calling mechanism, and the expected responses are all documented in [here](https://documenter.getpostman.com/view/2367507/2s9Xy2NBky).

+N.B: Due to lack of time, authentication feature is not implemented.
+Documenting the APIs with Swagger is also not done for same reason.
+Instead, the above postman documentation is provided for reference.